dibsy/Recipies-Of-A-Jenkins-Hacker/privesc/README.md

 # Privilege Escalations

-- When new users are created they by default has admin access
-- The users can be given specific roles using the Authorization Matrix Plugin
+- The Marix-based security/ Project-based Matrix Authorization Strategy is used to define authorization and scopes.
-- The attacks we can try is to
+- In our privilege escalation techniques we will try to escalate our privileges to an adminstrator.